Updated July 24, 2023

 Applicant and program obligations

-Keep the following in mind when preparing for your interviews, whether they are in person or virtual:
+Keep the following in mind when preparing for your interviews.

 - During the interview, you may not discuss your ranking intentions towards any program, nor can you ask the program about their rank order list plans.
 Both applicants and participating residency programs may express a high degree of interest in each other but may not make statements implying a commitment.